TheInner/.github/profile/README.md

 ## Hi there 👋

-We're a bunch of curious CS students.
+We're a bunch of curious students.